jonnonz1/nz-statute-book/acts/public/2004/maori-fisheries-act-2004.md

 (4) However, subsections (2) and (3) do not apply to— (a) quota shares listed in Schedule 1; or
   (b) assets described in section 137(1); or
-  (c) any entities in which Te Ohu Kai Moana Trustee Limited has a controlling interest that hold any of the quota listed in Schedule l; or
+  (c) any entities in which Te Ohu Kai Moana Trustee Limited has a controlling interest that hold any of the quota listed in Schedule 1; or
   (d) shares in a subsidiary of, or a trust controlled by, Te Ohu Kai Moana Trustee Limited that owns any of the quota shares listed in Schedule 1; or
   (e) the shares in ACE Trader Limited, SafeAce Limited, Whangape Mussels Limited, and Southern Abalone Limited; or (f) any loans issued by the Treaty of Waitangi Fisheries Commission at any time to a company transferred to Aotearoa Fisheries Limited under this Act; or